eppdyl/cathode-package/README.md

 The re-implementation of each model is done based on the model description from the original publication.

-We also have added necessary ``helper'' functions to compute flow quantities such as the Reynolds or Knudsen number and interfaces for collision cross sections and reaction rates.
+We also have implemented our own "helper" and "physics" functions that were compiled for the review.
+These functions are necessary to compute collision cross sections, reaction rates, and other flow quantities (e.g. Reynolds or Knudsen numbers).

 Based on the results of the review, we have implemented our own 0-D model that we presented at the 2019 AIAA Propulsion and Energy Forum: